centre-for-effective-altruism/cea-python-dependencies/README.md

 # CEA Dependency Test
-Please execute the command `python -m unittest rope_test.Testing`.
+Please execute the command `python -m unittest addition_test.Testing`.

-If the tests pass, you have all of the dependencies needed to do the trial task.
+If the tests pass, you have everything needed to do the trial task.
+(It just uses standard Python functionality, no external dependencies.)